Category: Mahayana

 In search of the (original?)
 Oxen!

 …sounds like Zen, might be Zen, but is no Zen?
-Hidden within in the scholastic bodies of ancient Theravadin commentarial literature dwell gems of wisdom taught by ancient Masters of Buddhist meditation.
-One such beautiful little gem, an allegory, really needs some…
+Hidden within the scholastic bodies of ancient Theravadin commentarial literature dwell gems of wisdom taught by ancient Masters of Buddhist meditation.
+One such beautiful little gem, an allegory, really needs…

 When Mahayana started as a reformation…